 JLP CAREs 2014

-The Junior League of Portland’s 5th annual JLP CAREs, a unique volunteer-a-thon event combining fund development with community service, was held on Saturday, October 11, 2014.
+The Junior League of Portland’s 5th annual JLP CAREs was held on Saturday, October 11, 2014.

 In addition to the volunteer-a-thon during the day, JLP hosted a fun and festive evening event for volunteers and guest - the Harvest Soirée and Silent Action at The Jupiter Hotel.

-Our 2014 goal is to activate over 120 volunteers to participate in JLP CAREs volunteer-a-thon and raise $25,000 for the League and its programs.
+Our 2014 goal was to activate over 120 volunteers to participate in JLP CAREs volunteer-a-thon and raise $25,000 for the League and its programs.

 Founded in 1977, Raphael House of Portland is a multi-faceted domestic violence agency dedicated to fighting the causes and effects of intimate partner violence in a variety of ways.
 We offer emergency shelter in a confidential location, a 24-hour in-house crisis line, transitional housing and advocacy programs, non-residential advocacy in partnership with the Portland Police Bureau, and also work to bring an end to violence through community outreach and education.

 Neurotherapeutic Pediatric Therapies is a non-profit, pediatric occupational and physical therapy clinic dedicated to providing all children and young adults with high-quality services in a family-centered and fun atmosphere.
 For over 25 years, it has been providing the latest in clinically proven treatment techniques allowing each chold to reach his or her own unique potential.